andreaskielkopf/maxi/maxi/readme.md

 ------

  * list presets for mkinitcpio?
+ * schow boot-stanzas from UEFI
+ * find all EFI-Partitions
+ * show connected boot-stanzas
+ * show all grub.cfg

 And i hope there are other wishes to extend the program, so that it is an aid to resolve boot-problems fast.